This article was updated on September 1st, 2022

 - Is the cough productive – i.e. does your dog bring anything up when they cough?

 - Does the cough appear to come more from the throat or chest?

 - Does anything trigger the cough?
 Or does it happen in a specific environment?

 Your vet will start by taking a thorough history (see how to prepare for the visit below) and by performing a physical examination on your dog.
 They will pay particular attention to any abnormal heart or breathing sounds, the heart rate and rhythm and your dog’s temperature.
 By using all of this information, they will then decide the best next course of action.

 Sometimes your vet may opt to start a trial treatment plan and base the diagnosis on the response to medication.
 For example, in the case of kennel cough, anti-inflammatory medication is often all that is required and if your dog responds well then it’s likely that kennel cough was the cause.

 In some cases your vet may want to perform a ‘broncho-alveolar lavage’, this involves inserting a small volume of sterile fluid into your dog’s lungs and then aspirating it back out.
-The idea is that by sucking that fluid back out the vet will also gain a sample of the types of cells or even bacteria present in the lungs, further helping reach a diagnosis.
+The idea is that by sucking that fluid back out, the vet will also gain a sample of the types of cells or even bacteria present in the lungs.
+This will help reach a diagnosis.

 Learn more about coughing in senior dogs:

 Disclaimer: This website's content is not a substitute for veterinary care.
 Always consult with your veterinarian for healthcare decisions.
 Read More.